How would you like to know the top SEO H1 tags best practices for ranking your pages higher in Google?

 I hope you enjoyed this detailed guide on my top SEO H1 tags best practices.

 As you discovered, there are several tactics every webpage should follow.
-This includes having your keywords in the <h1> HTML element, meeting user intent, keep the length between 20 to 70 characters, and using only one <h1> on the page, and making the tag stand out for the user.
+This includes having your keywords in the <h1> HTML element, meeting user intent, keeping the length between 20 to 70 characters, using only one <h1> on the page, and making the tag stand out for the user.

 I’m the creator of SEO Chatter.
 I’ve been fascinated with SEO since 2005 and have spent most of my waking hours consuming SEO content from the top professionals in this field.
 My goal is to share the best tips and news about search engine optimization so you can get more traffic to your website.